 For those who view it will see that it depicts exactly how paper was made at that time.
 From the harvested forests at Hampshire and Surrey Hills administered by then Associated Forest Holdings Pty Ltd where the logs were then transported to Burnie Board and Timber, later to be known as Burnie Timber.
 (Both were subsidiary divisions of APPM.)
 It was then sawn into graded timber and the residue chipped and sent on a conveyor belt to the wood room at APPM to feed into the waiting digestors.
 Then the process of converting raw wood chips to a cellulose fibre without the other impurities began.
 The old static digesters were later replaced by the two Solman process continuous digesters developed by Dr Sloman at the Burnie Mill's Research Department.

-The next stage of the process took the pulp to the refiners where it was ground to a finer consistency, alum, clay, and cationic starch (this replaced resin) were added as bonding and filling agents, as well as dyes to colour the paper, or later to produce the bright white bond 80gsm grade paper now known as Reflex Copy paper.
-At this point it went into stock chests from which it was pumped up to the waiting paper machines to be formed into a usable commodity.
+The next stage of the process took the pulp to the refiners where it was ground to a finer consistency, alum, clay, and cationic starch (this replaced resin) were added as bonding and filling agents, as well as dyes to colour the paper, or later to p

 The final stage of the paper manufacture was the cutting of the rolls of paper known as webs into folio sized sheets that the girls in the finishing room sorted and counted by hand on peace work rates, and wrapped by the men ready for sale.
 (Comment made by Mrs Kate Lincoln) "Girls who had a goal to achieve made a lot of money with bonuses received, others worked hard but never got to the stage of earning that amount of money.
 The slackers made minimum wage and if not encouraged to leave, or left as disgruntled employees.
 The ball was always in their court."